Bhavna-Sharma/cpp-web-server/docs/ManualInstallation.md

 - Internet connection

 ## Steps
 Follow the steps in order and your installation should work.
+You might consider the install script, located at `utilities/configure.sh`.

 ### Add project
 Clone repo